diablodale/stiebel-eltron-climate-ir/Stiebel Eltron air conditioner ACP 35.md

 ```

 Fahrenheit temperature can range from 62f to 86f with increments of 1f on remote control.
-Coded and transmitted as 5 bits, with a range of decimal 3-?.
+It is coded and transmitted as 5 bits, with a range of decimal 3-27.
 That value is added to 59f.
-I never saw 00000 - 00010 aka 59-61f.
+I never detected 00000 - 00010 aka 59-61f.

 ```
 62f    10101000 10010000 00000000 00011000 00000000 00000001 10001010 00000110 11011    16.7c